Orchestrator

 YouTube discovery + script matching

-Fetches all channel videos via YouTube Data API, stores metadata in D1.
-Scripts matched to videos via fuzzy Jaccard similarity (≥0.9) against Trello cards.
-Handles .docx, .pdf, and Google Docs.
+Pulls channel videos from the YouTube Data API and stores metadata in D1.
+Scripts are matched with fuzzy Jaccard similarity (>=0.9) against Trello cards.
+Supports .docx, .pdf, and Google Docs.

 AI image selection with editorial allowlist

-Claude analyzes scripts to extract image search queries.
-Sources: Wikimedia, UN Photos, NATO, DVIDS, government Flickr.
-Each candidate scored for relevance, authenticity, dimensions (≥1200px), and licensing.
+Claude extracts image search queries from scripts.
+Sources are allowlisted (Wikimedia, UN Photos, NATO, DVIDS, government Flickr).
+Candidates are scored for relevance, authenticity, size (>=1200px), and licensing.

 SEO article generation pipeline